-The governing body has a legal responsibility to make sure that there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children and young people's welfare, and to monitor that the College complies with them.
-The governing body should also ensure that the policy is made available to parents and carers by publishing this on the website or in writing if requested.
+The governing body has a strategic leadership responsibility for the college's safeguarding arrangements and must ensure that they comply with their duties under legislation.
+The governing body has a legal responsibility to make sure that there are appropriate policies and procedures in place, which have regard to statutory guidance, in order for appropriate

+2 Section 175, Education Act 2002 - for management committees of pupil referral units, this is by virtue of regulation 3 and paragraph 19A of Schedule 1 to the Education (Pupil Referral Units) (Application of Enactments) (England) Regulations 2007 action to be taken in a timely manner to safeguard and promote children and young people's welfare.
+The governing body will also ensure that the policy is made available to parents and carers by publishing this on the college website or in writing if requested.